bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 Dedicated Database Connections for Transactions
 -----------------------------------------------

-As default, database connection is shared by all transactions.
+As default, database connection is shared by all transactions, so there is not a dedicated connection for a transaction.
+But in some cases such as multithreading, programmers may need a dedicated database connection to reduce shared sources and manage threads easily.
+It is not recommended to create a dedicated connection except these kind of special cases.
+For more information about creating a dedicated database for a transaction, please review the section releated with multithreading.